 Program Learning Objectives

-In addition to the above educational objectives, each academic program has its own learning objectives listed in the individual programs' sections in this Catalog.
+In addition to the above educational objectives, each academic program has its own learning objectives listed in the individual programs' sections in this handbook.
 Every course, workshop, independent study, and internship also centers on learning objectives established by the instructor and stated in the syllabus and on the final Student Learning Evaluation form.
 The instructor designs course standards and expectations in accordance with the AULA mission and purpose and educational objectives as well as the academic program's learning objectives and degree requirements.
 The classroom instructor has authority and responsibility for the content and expectations of the course or other learning activity.
 The Curriculum Committee and the Provost are responsible for oversight of the curriculum.
 To earn credit, the student must demonstrate that she or he has met the learning objectives and other requirements spelled out in the syllabus for that learning activity, including attendance requirements.

 Satisfactory Academic Progress (SAP) Policy